chaewonkong/chaewonkong/README.md

 Worked before as an front-end developer, using React and TypeScript. <br />
 Experienced with Node.js and Nest.js.<br /><br />

-Mainly uses Go for work, loves to use Kotlin/Spring boot for personal projects.
+Mainly uses Go for work, loves to use Spring boot for personal projects.

 ## 🎈 Motto
 > Festina lente.